efrainc/data_structures/README.md

 # data_structures
-Working Database for Efrain, Mark, Henry - Python Data Structures
+Working directory for Efrain, Mark, Henry - Python Data Structures

 Linked_list
     A linked list is defined by sequence of nodes.